Simple strategies versus optimal schedules in multi-agent patrolling: Complexity of problems related to point patrolling

-We also obtain an NP-complete problem if we specify the set of times at which the point must be visited:
+We also obtain an $\classNP$-complete problem if we specify the set of times at which the point must be visited:

-\begin{GeneralizedPointPatrollingProblem} We are given a finite set of times $S \subseteq \Zset$ and integers $a_1, \ldots, a_k > 0$.
-For each $t \in S$, at least one agent must visit the point at time $t$.
-If the $i$th agent visits the point at two distinct times $t_1$ and $t_2$, we must have $|t_1 - t_2| \geq a _i$.
-Determine whether this is possible. \end{GeneralizedPointPatrollingProblem}
+\begin{GeneralizedPointPatrollingProblem} We are given a finite set of times $S \subseteq \Zset$ and a list $(m _1, \ldots, m _k)$ of positive integers.
+The gap between two distinct visits by agent~$i$ must be at least $m _i$.
+Determine whether there is a schedule of visits in which, at each time in $S$, at least one agent makes a visit. \end{GeneralizedPointPatrollingProblem}